TrellixVulnTeam/chromium-infra_OF7I/recipes/README.recipes.md

 If the ENTIRE build message is omitted, no build takes place.
 Instead the result of the 'source' stage will be packaged.

-During the execution of the build phase, the entire 'root folder' is copied into the source checkout in the .3pp directory, and the script will be invoked as `/path/to/checkout/.3pp/$package_name/$script_name`.
-Because the entire root folder is copied, you can have shared resources (like `.vpython` files or helper scripts) which are common to all package definitions and located relative to the install script.
+During the execution of the build phase, the package itself and its dependent packages (e.g. "dep" and "tool" in PB file) will be copied into the source checkout in the .3pp directory, and the script will be invoked as `/path/to/checkout/.3pp/<cipd_pkg_name>/$script_name`.
+If the package has shared resources (like `.vpython` files or helper scripts) which are outside of the package directory, you would need to create a symbolic link for it.
+See chromium.googlesource.com/infra/infra/+/master/3pp/cpython/ssl_suffix.py as an example.

 ##### Package